| |

 Something I read many years ago and it is something to think about...

+The bitterness of poor quality remains long after a cheaper price is forgotten.
 It's not that the shirt or dress looks good.
 It's how long they look good.

 About Inventory, Stock Information, Back Orders & shopping tips